BattletechModders/Abilifier/README.md

 # Abilifier

 This is a mod for HBS Battletech that allows developers to give players <b>choices</b> when it comes to leveling up abilities.
+Special thanks to kMiSSioN for allowing the reuse of their code adding additional ability buttons to the Combat HUD.

 To use, place your new AbilityDefs in an appropriate subfolder, either in the Abilifier folder or elsewhere in your modpack, and ensure you have the appropriate manifest entry in your mod.json so modtek will load the new AbilityDefs, e.g.
 ```
  "Manifest": [
 		{ "Type": "AbilityDef", "Path": "Abilities" },